Parents making loans to children

 Documenting loans to children

 With loans to children, never rely on a verbal agreement.
-Build a Loan Agreement on our website.
+Press the Build button and build a Loan Agreement on our website.
 We are Australia’s only law firm website providing legal documents online.
 It puts everything in writing with rules about the loan.

 Any tax issues?

 There are no tax issues.
 The interest rate for the loan is ‘as advised by the Lender’.
 Therefore, while the interest rate is zero you have no income tax issues.
 If the child separates you can increase the interest rate to draw more money out of the failed relationship.
 There is less money for the Family Court to give to your ex-in-law.

 A loan isn’t always for property and the grandchildren’s school fees.
 You can also fund the children’s Superannuation fund.
 Speak to your Financial Planner and Accountant.

 At different times, it is common to benefit one child over another with money.
 If you benefit one child over another then it is adjusted automatically at the time of your death.
 Say you lend one child $500k and the other child $300k then that is adjusted at your death.
 So it is all fair again.

 1. talk with all your children together about the loans